Networking and IT Services

 • WiFi network design, internal and guest WiFi configuration, captive portals, and access controls

-• Firewall discovery, rule configuration, segmentation, and best-practice security recommendations
+• Firewall discovery, rule configuration, segmentation, and security recommendations

 • Coordination of cabling remediation, rerouting, tidy-up, and rack management

-• Oversight and coordination of additional cabling works performed by third parties
+• Oversight of cabling works performed by third parties

-• Camera and NVR configuration, camera placement planning, and equipment specification
+• Camera and NVR configuration, placement planning, and equipment specification

-• Removal or decommissioning of legacy or unsupported networking equipment
+• Removal or decommissioning of legacy networking equipment

 • Documentation of findings, issues, and recommended next steps

-Unless explicitly agreed in writing, DDG does not provide continuous monitoring, managed services, or guaranteed uptime beyond the specific scope engaged.
+Unless expressly agreed in writing, DDG does not provide continuous monitoring, managed services, patch management, incident response, or guaranteed uptime.

 2. Nature of Engagement